argonne-lcf/ALCF_Hands_on_HPC_Workshop/03_distributedHyperOpt/01_HPS_basic_classification_with_tabular_data/README.md

-# Hyperparameter search for Classification with Tabular Data
+# Hyperparameter Search for Classification with Tabular Data

 In this tutorial we will present how to run an hyperparameter search with DeepHyper on the **ThetaGPU** system.
 The machine learning task is about detecting if a person has an heart desease.
 To do so, we will use tabular data and a binary-classification setting.